ucsb-cs156-s21/proj-ucsb-courses-search/docs/auth0.md

 ![Auth0 API setup](./images/auth0-api-setup.png)

 Hit `Create`, and navigate to the `Settings` tab of your API, and find the `Identifier` field.
-You should copy that value and paste it into the `REACT_APP_AUTH0_AUDIENCE` value in your `frontend/.env.local` file.
+You should copy that value and paste it into the `REACT_APP_AUTH0_AUDIENCE` value in your `javascript/.env.local` file.

 ## Setting up Google OAuth

-You are now going to set the clientId and client secret for the Google OAuth "Social Login Connection" for *your entire Auth0 tenant*.
+You are now going to set the clientId and client secret for the Google OAuth "Social Login Connection" for _your entire Auth0 tenant_.
 Note that there is only one of these per tenant.
 It can be shared across multiple applicants within the same tenant, so if you end up creating multiple Google OAuth applications in the same tenant, you only need to do this step once.

 To do this, you will need to log in to your Google Account and create a Google OAuth Application.
 We suggest you use the Google Account associated your UCSB email address.

 The instructions below are based on the instructions <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">here</a>.

 Before you start, get the Auth0 domain loaded in one of your browser tabs; you can find it by navigating to your account on <https://auth0.com>, clicking on "Applications in the side bar, locating one of the specific applications you created (e.g. `test-demo-spring-react-app` and then locating `Auth0 Domain` as a field in the settings tab.
 This "domain" is consistant across all applications in your tenant.

 1. Navigate to page <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">Google OAuth Instructions</a> and click where it says "Go to the Credentials Page".
 2. Click `Create credentials > OAuth client ID.`